Yellen says women face many obstacles in economics careers

 WASHINGTON: Janet Yellen, the first woman to head the Federal Reserve and the US Treasury Department, says women seeking to pursue careers in economics face a number of obstacles from the way beginning economics courses are taught to overly aggressive questioning questions in college seminars.

-“There is a cultural problem in the profession, and we need to change the culture,” Yellen said Monday.
+“There is a cultural problem in the profession, and we need to change the culture,” Yellen said on Monday (Mar 8).
 She was appearing at an event with Kristalena Georgieva, only the second woman to head the International Monetary Fund.

 The two, who spoke at the event recognising International Women's Day, discussed the obstacles they both faced embarking on economics careers, a profession where even today, women are in a distinct minority to men.